 In the book, Ulrich argues that the role of human resource professionals must be redefined to meet the competitive challenges modern businesses face.
-That is, organizations must stop viewing HR as an administration tool and instead see it as a strategic tool.
+In other words, organizations must stop viewing HR as an administration tool and instead see it as a strategic tool.

 To some extent, the function of HR has changed organically.
 Once the foundation of every business, HR administrative activities are increasingly outsourced or automated.
-Furthermore, the traditional HR model of a single, large team of generalists and specialists is reducing in size.
+Furthermore, the traditional HR model of a single, large team of generalists and specialists is becoming smaller.

 Given this context, HR management is evolving from a bureaucratic function with a focus on operations to a strategic support function based on consultancy.
 That is, HR is becoming more of a trusted advisor and less of a policy officer.

 Ultimately, many businesses are encouraging this shift by following the four basic principles of what many refer to as “Ulrichism”:

 - Define a clear, new role for HR.

 - Determine how this role facilitates competitive advantage.

 - Create a unified structure that consistently delivers value.